 Some of the most common medical malpractice cases involve misdiagnoses (the doctor failed to recognize a serious condition, which resulted in lost opportunities for treatment), childbirth injuries (which can occur before a baby is even born), and medication (writing a script for medications that conflict with other medication, or giving improper dosages) and anesthesia errors.

 In order to sue for medical malpractice, you have to be able to prove that you were harmed in a way that could have been avoided.
 As you can see, a competent doctor could avoid any of the aforementioned popular instances of medical malpractice.
-For example, if a doctor failed to recognize cancer, you might find that the cancer has spread, and the chances of successful treatment has lowered significantly.
+For example, if a doctor failed to recognize cancer, you might find that the cancer has spread, and the chances of successful treatment have lowered significantly.
 Any time you are in a position where you feel as though you could have been better off, or a situation could have been avoided, if you were with a different doctor, this is a possible medical malpractice case.

 Suffering from an injury that came from a doctor’s negligence can take a huge emotional toll on anyone.
 Therapy is a great way to let the weight of the world fall off your shoulders.
 A therapist can help you work through some of the feelings of loneliness, emptiness, confusion, anger, etc. They can provide you with various methods of coping with a malpractice.
 These coping mechanisms are long-term, and can help you for the rest of your life.
 There are all types of therapies to get involved with, from clay therapy to mindfulness therapy, to family therapy.